-The dish RT5 continues to be in use as a testbed for Apertif focal plane array developments, and is unlikely to be available for regular astronomical observing during semester 12A.
-The overall sensitivity of the array will be correspondingly reduced to that of a 13-antenna array, but the uv-coverage will not be significantly impacted for most projects.
+The dishes RT2, RT4, RT5 are used as a testbed for Apertif focal plane array developments, and are unavailable for regular astronomical observing during semester 42A.
+The overall sensitivity of the array will be correspondingly reduced to that of a 10-antenna array, but the uv-coverage will not be significantly impacted for most projects.

 The WSRT LFFE receivers, covering 115 - 180 MHz, have been decommissioned and are not available anymore.
 LOFAR offers much more extensive capabilities in this band.